The Last Communion of Saint Jerome (Domenichino): Similarities with Caracci's version

 Elements in Domenichino's version that are similar to Carracci's are the use of flying putti, the large candlesticks, and the main figure of St. Jerome.
 Domenichino's figure of St. Jerome is almost identical to Agostino's, except for mirroring the placement and changing the pose to open arms.
-The red fabric wrapped around St. Jerome is similar in both paintings, but how they are placed on the figure differs.
+The red fabric wrapped around Saint Jerome is similar in both paintings, but how they are placed on the figure differs.
 Agostino has it hanging off one shoulder and laying on his lap.
-Domenichino has it loosely hanging off St. Jerome's' shoulders, as if it's about to fall off him and revealing white fabric wrapped around his waist.
+Domenichino has it loosely hanging off Saint Jerome's' shoulders, as if it's about to fall off him and revealing white fabric wrapped around his waist.
 There are also some figures in the background that are similar to Agostino's, such as the man with the turban.
 For the most part Domenichino changed the placement of the figures and the design and wardrobe of the priest and crowd.
 Even the backgrounds are similar, with rounded archways leading back towards a rural landscape with trees, although Agostino has composite columns near the middle ground, while Domenichino has Corinthian columns.
 The symbolism they use is different.
 Domenichino has a lion in the lower left, which is a symbol for St. Jerome.
 Meanwhile Agostino had a skull to the lower right to symbolism St. Jerome's death.

 Reception

-Domenichino considered The Last Communion of St. Jerome to be his masterpiece.
+Domenichino considered The Last Communion of Saint Jerome to be his masterpiece.
 Other artists at this time, such as Andrea Sacchi and Nicolas Poussin, even considered it to be equal to Raphael's Transfiguration.
 However, after the appropriation scandal and accusations by Lanfranco, Domenichino began to be viewed by others in a negative light.
 After the public debates over the issues of infringement for the Last Communion of Saint Jerome, this sparked a bigger debate that challenged the traditional values of imitation.

 There were a few scholars and artists who supported Domenichino.
 The Italian scholar Carlo Cesare Malvasia (1616–1693) responded to Domenichino's notoriety and artists in general by writing, "What painter does not steal in some way?
 Either from prints, or reliefs, or nature herself, or from the works of others, turning the poses in the opposite sense, twisting an arm more, showing a leg, changing the face, adding a drapery, and, in short, judiciously hiding the theft?"

+The issue of the painting's source or model did not bother other commentators on aesthetics.
+Writing in the early 18th century the art critic and philosopher Anthony Cooper, 3rd Earl of Shaftesbury considered The Last Communion to be "the best painting in the world."